1. Davy Propper (PSV)

 The Dutch international is also very skilled on the ball, regularly foraying forward into the opponent’s half with his mazy dribbles.
 He also possesses an expansive passing range, incredibly useful to any side built around a possession-based approach.

-With the player himself signalling that he is ready for a move this summer despite talks of a contract extension at Ajax - and the fact that he is on his final year of contract - Tottenham have been looking to make Veltman their latest Ajax-nurtured defender.
-While he may not immediately start in Pochettino’s formidable defence, Veltman will make for a worthy back-up option with his versatility.
-He also offers a different alternative and competition to Kieran Trippier at right-back next season, given Kyle Walker is likely to leave.
+With the player himself signalling that he is ready for a move this summer despite talks of a contract extension at Ajax - and the fact that he is on his final year of contract - Crystal Palace and former manager Frank de Boer are rumoured to be interested.

-That Heerenveen managed to survive the last January window without losing their prized possession, Swedish winger Sam Larsson, is quite the feat.
+That Heerenveen managed to survive the last January window without losing their prized possession, Swedish winger Sam Larsson, is quite a feat.